-We can help your pupils develop an understanding of what life was like in the 17thcentury and think about the importance of Oliver Cromwell as a significant figure both locally and nationally.
+We can help your pupils discover what life was like in the 17thcentury and explore the importance of Oliver Cromwell as a significant figure both locally and nationally.
 We aim to help groups understand how he rose from being a man of modest means in Huntingdon to become the most important person in the country.
-Our activities and discussions encourage children to make their own minds up about what sort of person Cromwell was, using the evidence available, and challenging some preconceptions and myths.
+Our activities and discussions encourage children to make their own minds up about what sort of person Cromwell was, using the evidence available, and challenging preconceptions and myths.

 Why visit the Cromwell Museum?

 A visit to the Cromwell Museum gives students a unique opportunity to:

 - See real objects owned by or associated with Oliver Cromwell, his life and times up close

 - To learn about events and themes with knowledgeable museum staff and volunteers

 - Handle replica artefacts alongside seeing original items

 - Discuss key themes including citizenship, British values, democracy, questioning evidence and reputations

 - Have a session tailored to fit your needs and learning objectives